Split or Dubrovnik: Which Croatian City to Visit?

 This means that it’s easy to get from the airport to the city centre in a limited amount of time.
 Whether you opt for a frequent airport bus (the cheapest option), grab a taxi or drive your own rental car, it won’t take long at all to get from the airport to the centre of Split.

-Split is also a hub for ferries for a myriad of Croatia’s Adriatic islands (the most popular of which are Hvar, Korcula and Brac) along with overnight ferries to places like Ancona in Italy.
 All in all, Split is incredibly accessible from numerous other cities in Croatia and Europe as a whole and makes for an excellent jumping-off point to explore a lot of the country, especially the islands.

 Within Split, it is generally unnecessary to need your own car or to use public transport, however, if you plan to explore any of the surrounding areas or go on any of the numerous great day trips from Split, then having your own vehicle will prove to be the easiest option.

-If you want to rent a car while in Split, we recommend using RentalCars.com in order to find great prices on a car hire.
+If you want to rent a car while in Split, we recommend using RentalCars.com to find great prices on a car hire.
 The platform aggregates available cars across many major car hire companies to ensure that you get a great deal.

 Ferries departing from Split